umrover/mrover-esw/docs/info/cmake-tools.md

 6. `./scripts/build.sh --src <PROJECT>` will build the project
 7. `./scripts/flash.sh --src <PROJECT>` will flash the project to the MCU connected to the STLINK

+There is an example CMake project that depends on `fwlib` in `src/led`.